Shijitha-S/Gem_Hunter_Game/README.md

 Cell:
 Represents a cell on the game board.
-Contains adetails of the occupant of the cell (player, gem, obstacle, or empty).
+Contains details of the occupant of the cell (player, gem, obstacle, or empty).

 Board:
 Represents the game board.